SylphAI-Inc/AdalFlow/docs/README.md

 ### Automatic Update

-We have already included the necessary extensions in the configuration(conf.py), therefore, when you update the code, simply do the rebuilding by `make html` , the documentation will be updated.
+We have already included the necessary extensions in the configuration(conf.py).
+Therefore, if you correctly include the source code in `.. automodule::` in the `.rst` file, when you update the code doc string, simply do the rebuilding by `make html`, the documentation will be automatically updated.

+For example, `.. automodule:: components.api_client.transformers_client`

 Ensure to commit your changes and push them to the GitHub repository to make them available to others.